gottacatchenall/ms_sampling_effort/manuscript.md

 # Introduction

-> It may, therefore, be a subject worthy of curiosity, to enquire what is the
-> nature of that evidence which assures us of any real existence and matter of
-> fact, beyond the present testimony of our senses, or the records of our
-> memory.
->
-> David Hume, _An Enquiry Concerning Human Understanding_

-Understanding how different species interact is a fundamental question of community ecology and an increasing imperative both to mitigate the effects of human activity on Earth's biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
+Understanding how different species interact is both a fundamental question of community ecology and an increasing imperative to mitigate the effects of human activity on Earth's biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
 Over the past decade biodiversity data has become increasingly available due to improved sensing technology [@Stephenson2020TecAdv] and increased adoption of open data sharing practices [@Kenall2014OpeFut].
-Modern remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, and in-situ sensors in the form of both camera-traps and environmental sensors have substantially increased the amount of in-situ data available to ecologists.
-Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling, as although remote methods can be used to detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Modern remote-sensing has enabled collection of data on spatial scales previously unimaginable, and both camera-traps and in-situ sensors substantially increased the temporal resolution amount of data available to ecologists.
+Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling, as though remote methods can detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human